NetherGamesMC/support/docs/privacy-policy.md

 ## 9. Conclusion

-If you have questions regarding user data, its collection, or user privacy, please choose "Chat with us" [here](https://ngmc.co/request).
+If you have questions regarding user data, its collection, or user privacy, please contact us on Modmail through our [Discord server](https://ngmc.co/discord).